How we bind your sheet music and scores

 Essentially an A3 document folded in the middle and stapled to create an A4 booklet.
-Most instrumental parts are are bound this way.
+We bind most instrumental sheet music parts this way.

 Saddle Stitching may sound like a strange name for a binding process where wire staples are put through sheets of paper, but in the printing industry the collated sheets are often draped over a saddle-like apparatus during the stitching/stapling process, hence the name Saddle Stitching.

-Documents are bound with wire binding elements, again allowing the music to lie flat on the stand.
+Music scores that are bound with wire binding elements allow the music to lie flat on the stand.

-For A3 documents, heavy duty 300gsm card is used for the back cover, and the front has both a card and a clear PVC (laminate) cover as standard.
+For B4 and A3 music scores, we use heavy duty 600gsm card for the back cover, and as well as a card front cover, clear PVC (laminate) dust covers are also added front and back as standard.